 ❤️ Why you'll love this soup recipe

-I've tweaked my chicken noodle soup recipe so many times over the years.
+I've tweaked my classic chicken soup recipe so many times over the years.
 But this version is my absolute favorite.

-- A delicious dish that has the heartiness of a pasta and soothing warm comfort of soup
+- A delicious healthy chicken soup recipe that has the heartiness of a pasta and soothing warm comfort of soup

 - Packed with healthy protein

-- full of healthy (and yummy!) antioxidants and anti-inflammatory ingredients
+- Full of healthy (and yummy!) antioxidants and anti-inflammatory ingredients that are easy to find at your local grocery store

 - Big on flavor, thanks to the herbs and spices in this recipe